EUMETNET/openradardata-documentation/docs/1-ORD-API-overview.md

 The EUMETNET OPERA datasets in 24-cache are available at the S3 Bucket [openradar-24h](https://s3.waw3-1.cloudferro.com/openradar-24h/).
 The **ORD API** is also available from [meteogate.eu](https://api.meteogate.eu/ord/edr).

-## Data Policy
-In EUMETNET OPERA, volume radar data remains the property of the radar data provider.
-Therefore, the provider has the authority to define the conditions under which the data can be distributed from OPERA to ORD.
-Before radar data is ingested into EWC (European Weather Cloud) and stored in S3 buckets, any data without the necessary authorisation is excluded and are not supplied.

-Most OPERA Members have agreed to share their data, with most opting for the CC BY 4.0 license with some exceptions to the used license.

-The property rights of OPERA composite products are held by EUMETNET, which has decided to distribute these products under the CC BY 4.0 license.

-For the national products, the national practices are applied and these should be stated in the metadata.

 ---
 ## Getting Started